bry02g/hw2_stateful_widgets/README.md

 For this question you will be working with TextFields and [TextEditingController](https://api.flutter.dev/flutter/widgets/TextEditingController-class.html).
 The TextEditingController allows you to access/modify the content of the TextField.

-The two TextEditingController variables have been provided and haven assigned to their respected Textfields.
+The two TextEditingController variables have been provided and assigned to their respected Textfields.

 ```dart
 TextEditingController newPasswordTextEditingController =